 How long do you have to wait after fluoride varnish before eating?

 You don't have to wait long to eat after a fluoride varnish, but dentists recommend waiting to eat for 30 minutes after your treatment to give the varnish a chance to absorb into the enamel.

 What are the side effects of fluoride varnish?

 Side effects of fluoride varnish are not very common.
-However, too much fluoride can result in fluorosis—a condition where teeth develop white patches.
-Fluorosis normally only affects oral health in an esthetic manner, and if your dentist recommends this treatment for your child, it’s because they sincerely believe the benefits outweigh the risks.
+However, in some people too much fluoride can result in fluorosis—a condition where teeth develop white patches.
+Fluorosis normally only affects oral health in an esthetic manner, and if your dentist recommends this treatment for your child, it's because they sincerely believe the benefits outweigh the risks.

 Karger: Efficacy of Fluoride Varnish and Casein Phosphopeptide-Amorphous Calcium Phosphate for Remineralization of Primary Teeth: A Randomized Clinical Trial.
 Consulted 14th November 2019.

 Cochrane: Fluoride varnishes for preventing dental caries in children and adolescents.
 Consulted 14th November 2019.

 ASTDD: Fluoride Varnish: An Evidence-Based Approach.
 Consulted 10th December 2019.

 CDC: Children's Oral Health: Overview.
 Consulted 10th December 2019.

 Contemporary Pediatrics: Pediatric Oral Health: Fluoride use Recommendations.
 Consulted 10th December 2019.